Seja-Dev/desafio-classidev/README.md

     - Or if you wish, the project was deployed: https://desafio-classidev.vercel.app/

 ## prototypes
--Page to present all products for sale
+- Page to present all products for sale
 ![prototipo](/public/prototipo.png)
--page to advertise product for sale
+- Page to advertise product for sale
 ![prototipo](/public/prototipoCreate.png)
-page with information on a specific product
+- Page with information on a specific product
 ![prototipo](/public/prototipoProduct.png)